Your employer is responsible for ensuring you receive protections under the WPS, including the relevant hazard communication.

-Agricultural employers must display pesticide safety information (usually a poster), application information (records) and safety data sheets (SDS) at a location on the establishment that you can access easily during working hours, called the "central location."
+Agricultural employers must display (1) safety data sheets (SDS), (2) application information (records), and (3) pesticide safety information (usually a poster) at a location on the establishment that you can access easily during working hours, called the "central location."
 It may be posted, kept in a binder, or stored on a computer.
 You must be able to find the information without asking for permission.

 The pesticide application information and SDSs must be posted within 24 hours of the end of application.
 Application information and SDSs must be displayed for 30 days after restricted-entry-interval (REI) has expired.

 You can ask for copies of the pesticide application records and safety data sheets within two years.
 The agricultural employer must provide them within two weeks.
 If you ask for them a second time, there may be a fee.
 If you would rather not ask for these records yourself, you can designate a representative to request them for you.
 You will have to sign your name and provide your dates of employment.

 Before you work in treated areas on an establishment, your employer must tell you: